submariner-io/submariner-website/src/content/operations/deployment/calico/_index.en.md

 {{% notice note %}}
-When using [Submariner Globalnet](../../../getting-started/architecture/globalnet) with Calico, please avoid the default globalnet-cidr (i.e., 242.0.0.0/8) as its used internally within Calico.
-You can explicitly specify a non-overlapping globalnet-cidr while deploying Submariner.
+When using [Submariner Globalnet](../../../getting-started/architecture/globalnet) with Calico, please avoid the default Globalnet CIDR (i.e., 242.0.0.0/8) as it is used internally within Calico.
+You can explicitly specify a non-overlapping Globalnet CIDR while deploying Submariner.
 {{% /notice %}}

 As an example, consider two clusters, East and West, deployed with the Calico network plugin